All Episodes

 Yes, thanks.

-But but I also read on the internet last night that the Republicans, I think Senator Dement, uh after he finally had a chance to read the bill, found that at page like one thousand one hundred and something, that th there's a provision or rule in the bill that a future Congress or a Senate I think will never be able or authorized in the future to bring up any future bill to repeal or amend I think the death panel provision w just to put a label,
+But I also read on the internet last night that the Republicans, I think Senator DeMint, after he finally had a chance to read the bill, found that at page 1100 and something, that there's a provision or rule in the bill that a future Congress or a Senate, I think, will never be able or authorized in the future to bring up any future bill to repeal or amend, I think, the death panel provision,

-I think like the death panel provision they can never uh amend.
+just to put a label, I think like the death panel provision, they can never amend.

-And why aren't the Republicans on to this?
+And why aren't the Republicans onto this?

-Uh go goes back to colonial times and to previous times that an existing parliament cannot bind future parliaments.
+It goes back to colonial times and to previous times that an existing parliament cannot bind future parliaments.

 And the Republicans ought to be on to that.